 Opening the case to modify the flash or modify devices will trip the case tamper switch and prevent the device from booting until the firmware supervisor password is entered.
 This detects several classes of "evil maid" attacks that require physical access.

 Removing the disk to attempt to rewrite it or image it for offline attacks will trigger both the case tamper switch and the disk tamper switch.
 The firmware supervisor password is required to reboot, which will allow the user or administrator to detect that the device has been compromised.

-On Lenovo's recent firmware, the supervisor password is not stored in the SPI flash, but in the EC, and changing it requires the EC to validate the change.
+On Lenovo's recent firmware, the supervisor password is not stored in the SPI flash (Serial Peripheral Interface), but in the Embedded Controler (EC), and changing it requires the EC to validate the change.
 This prevents a local attacker from modifying the NVRAM variabels in the SPI flash to bypass the supervisor checks.
 However, the EC is an open field of security research.

 On Lenovo's recent firmware, the tamper switch state is stored in the EC, rather than the RTC RAM.
 This makes it more difficult to bypass the tamper switches since an EC or Bootguard attack is necessary.

 Exploits against the ME are unlikely to be detectable, although they require a level of expertise to pull off and do not provide persistence.
 A local attacker could use this to bypass Bootguard and other TPM provided protections.
 If they also know the TPM PIN and

 /homeencryption password, they can exfiltrate data, but are unlikely to be able to gain persistence without the attack device in place due to the signed dmverity hashes.